About Laikipia County

 The Greatest County with the Best Quality of Life

-To enable every household in Laikipia County lead a prosperous life.
+To enable every household in Laikipia County to lead a prosperous life.

 People-Centeredness, Equity, Accountability, Efficiency, Professionalism, Integrity, Innovativeness, Passion.

-Laikipia County comprises of five administrative sub counties (formerly districts) namely Laikipia East, Laikipia North, Laikipia West, Laikipia Central and Nyahururu.
+Laikipia County comprises five administrative sub-counties (formerly districts) namely Laikipia East, Laikipia North, Laikipia West, Laikipia Central, and Nyahururu.